alexfernandez/loadtest/README.md

 The results and error passed to the callback are in the same format as the results passed to the final callback.

-In addition, the following three properties are added to the `result` OR `error` object:
+In addition, the following three properties are added to the `result` object:

 - `requestElapsed`: time in milliseconds it took to complete this individual request.
 - `requestIndex`: 0-based index of this particular request in the sequence of all requests to be made.